Go Fighting!

+Go Fighting! (极限挑战 (Jíxiàn Tiǎozhàn)) is a Chinese variety show broadcast on SMG: Dragon Television.
+It was first aired June 14, 2015.
+It is a reality game show where MCs and guests complete themed missions with minimal rules, creating an unscripted, spontaneous experience.
+It was listed in 'Most Popular Chinese Variety Show'.

 History

 The show has been a commercial and critical success since its inception, and the MCs have received praise for 'breaking the rules' of usual variety game shows and mingling with normal people going about their daily lives.
 The first and second seasons averaged ratings of 8.9/10 and 9.1/10 on China's main review-based social network site Douban.

 The show's catch phrases are "This is fate / 这就是命" and "This is love / 这就是爱" with a corresponding action that resembles the Chinese character for 'fate / 命'.
 Go Fighting! has been called the Chinese version of the popular Korean variety show Infinite Challenge; this comparison has led to minor controversies.

 Personnel

 In March 2019, it was reported that original director Yan Min and cast members Huang Bo and Sun Honglei have decided to temporarily back out of the show after Season 4 due to scheduling conflicts.
 Huang Lei stated he would only be present for 3 episodes due to acting commitments.
 They were replaced by Lei Jiayin, Yue Yunpeng and Dilraba Dilmurat.

 In March 2020, Season 6 began filming with a brand new cast consisting of Lei Jiayin, Guo Jingfei, Jia Nailiang, Yue Yunpeng, and Deng Lun.
 Wang Xun and Zhang Yixing ("Lay") were the only original cast members left.